mattcarlotta/nvi/README.md

 # build for release: ./zig-out/bin/nvi (default)
 zig build --release=small

-# build for release and install in DIR (should be recongized by the shell $PATH)
+# build for release and install in DIR (should be recognized by the shell $PATH)
 zig build --release=small --prefix <DIR>
 ```